faustic/nexo/doc/dev/README.md

 #### Implementation files

 Implementation files are under directory `impl` at the root of the project repository.
 They are platform-dependent and are grouped by platform and category.
+How we group files by platform will be determined by our [concept of platform](platform/README.md).
 A directory `impl/common` contains some platform-independent implementation files, but it is likely that this directory will be removed in the future, and its contents reorganised differently.

 Client programs typically use Nexo implementation files in one of three different ways, some of which may not be available in all platforms: